Skip to main content

 Learning objectives

-By the end of this module, you will have:
+By the end of this module, you will be able to:

-• awareness of a range of theoretical and methodological approaches to visual representation and cultures of exploration
+• show awareness of a range of theoretical and methodological approaches to visual representation and cultures of exploration

-• knowledge of current approaches to visual culture.
+• grasp current approaches to visual culture.